getreu/pandoc-notetaking/README.md

 Create a new note

-*   Creates a new context depending notes-plain-text-file with an YAML metadata header.
+*   creates a new context depending notes-plain-text-file with an YAML metadata header.

 Edit notes

-*   Launches an editor and a live-previewer (Firefox, Chrome or Chromium).
+*   detects the markup-language of the note file, converts to html, launches an editor and a live-previewer (Firefox, Chrome or Chromium).

 View notes

-*   Launches a live-previewer (Firefox, Chrome or Chromium).
+*   detects the markup-language of the note file, converts to html and launches a live-previewer (Firefox, Chrome or Chromium).

 Sync filename

-*   Renames the filename to be in sync with the document’s YAML metadata header.
+*   renames the filename to be in sync with the document’s YAML metadata header.

 The project is hosted on Github: